developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Clock Configuration - Manual Time Zone

-This Managed Configuration allows an Administrator using an EMM to manually configure the time zone on a Zebra Android device and should be specified if and only if the value ***Manual*** is chosen for the Managed Configuration **Clock Configuration - Time Zone Mode**.
+This Managed Configuration allows an Administrator using an EMM to manually configure the time zone on a Zebra Android device and should be specified only if the value ***Manual*** is chosen for the Managed Configuration **Clock Configuration - Time Zone Mode**.

 ### Clock Configuration - Time Format